 We didn't care.
 We were oblivious to it all.

 I made my way into Cumberland Farms for iced coffee and snacks.
 Lisa went the other way.
 Nuccio's Pizzeria for a large cheese pizza.
 After gathering 4 large iced coffees and snacks for later, Lisa paid and I made my way to the truck.
 Lisa fetched our pizza.
 A few minutes later, my eyes widened as I caught sight of her walking towards the truck.
 Pizza box in hand.

 We ate our pizza in the truck while guzzling down iced coffee.
 The air conditioner was blowing.
 Silence.
 Never in our adult life has food and drink tasted so good.
 We inhaled our first slice.
 Pure bliss.
-There are no words in the English language to describe the 45 minutes we sat there eating, drinking and waiting for our brains to register there was food and caffeine in our system.
+There are no words in the English language to describe the 45 minutes we sat there eating, drinking, and waiting for our brains to register there was food and caffeine in our system.
 Refuel.
-A new found surge of strength and endurance for what lie ahead.
+A newfound surge of strength and endurance for what was ahead.

 Much to our surprise, unloading the U-Haul Truck wasn't as tedious or grueling.
 It went rather quick.
 Maybe that's the way it typically pans out.
 I don't know.
 It could have been the pizza and cheap iced coffee.
 Whatever the reason, we were grateful.
 We returned the U-Haul Truck, fetched the car and, on the way home, we stopped for ice-cream.
 Pints.
 To be later enjoyed after a much needed shower and cool down.